-Of course, 2021 has also been a year of thinking more about our health, as well as the health of those around us.
+Of course, the last few years have also been a time of thinking more about our health, as well as the health of those around us.
 For example, air purifiers are designed to eliminate nasty irritants, from smoke and pollution to dust and pet hair.

 Some can also serve multiple purposes, which will comfort anyone reluctant to incorporate yet another bulky gadget into their living area.
-Instead, save space with something like the Dyson Pure Cool Me, which acts as a cooling fan, or something compact, like the Blueair Blue 3210.
+Instead, save space with something like the Blueair Blue Pure Fan, which acts as a cooling fan, or something compact, like the Levoit Core 300.

 Scroll down to see how we ranked the best air purifiers on the market right now or if you want cooling power without the purification element, check out our guide to the best fans.